fireis/road_to_rl/daily_logs/dear_diary.md

 In my study so far, I've seen almost the same subject from two distinct perspectives: classical agents and reinforcement learning.
 The concepts that I've studied in the classical agent section allowed agents to search and choose between a given set of options to achieve a final goal.
 On the reinforcement learning side, I've studied the basics of creating a policy to select an action given a set of rewards or estimates of rewards.
 We can consider that both approaches solve the same bigger problem, but the details are quite distinct.
 The classical agent approach assumes that we know the outputs for each action, while the reinforcement learning approach assumes that we learn the effects of our efforts as we experiment with them.

 As my goal is to experiment with hands-on projects, specifically in the reinforcement learning side, the Coursera specialization seems to be the most adequate for my current moment.

+## Day X - 2021/01/17

+* Ok, I forgot to commit during the past week.
+But I finished Week 2 of the [Coursera RL Course](https://www.coursera.org/learn/fundamentals-of-reinforcement-learning/home/welcome);
+* I think I'm going to reset my day counter to be more fair;
+* Today I've played a bit with OpenAi Gym, as I want to apply the course concepts to the environments in the Gym.
+Hence I need to understand the gym structure;
+* I've played with the [Cart Pole](https://gym.openai.com/docs/) example from the openai gym.
+Then I've tried to implement a simple MDP agent, but I achieved only a small progress.
+[This lib](https://github.com/BlackHC/mdp) may be helpful in the future.